-It can be seen from the contour plot in Figure 5.4 that the 15 minute mean Air Quality Objective for $SO_2$ is predicted by the model to be exceeded at two areas, one to the West of the grid and one to the North East of the $1 \text{km}^2$ grid.
+It can be seen from the SO_2 contour plot in Figure 6.4 that the 15 minute mean Air Quality Objective for SO2 is not predicted by the model to be exceeded in the modelled 1km2 grid.
+This model has not been corrected to any monitoring data as at this time there is no suitable monitoring data available.